Lagos Plan of Action: Industry

-The LPA acknowledged that Africa was heading into the 1980-90 decade as the "least developed region in the world" as the effect of colonization and proclaimed the years 1980-1990 as the "Industrial Development Decade in Africa."
+The LPA acknowledged that Africa was heading into the 1980-90 decade as the "least developed region in the world" as the effect of colonization and proclaimed the years 1980–1990 as the "Industrial Development Decade in Africa."
 Due to resource limitations faced by African states, the LPA encouraged "industrial co-operation" between Member States in order to strengthen industrialization in Africa.
 Member states felt they were owed a "massive and appropriate contribution" from developed countries for African development.
 The plan also called for an industrial base in each Member state for African social and economic development.

 By the year 2000, the Lagos Plan aimed for Africa to have "2% of the world industrial production" and recognized the need for the creation of a national industrial structure to achieve that goal.
-The Plan also emphasized the importance for cooperation between industry sectors for success in the long term.
-From 1980–1990, the Plan aimed for Africa to have "1.4% of the world industrial production" while achieving self-sufficiency in food, building materials, clothing, and energy".
-In the short term, the Plan aimed to have "at least 1% of the world industrial production" and start the foundational process for achieving self-reliance in the long run.
-The Plan called for research to be conducted to determine which industry sectors could be developed in the short term and to learn which industries required regional and national support for development.
+The plan also emphasized the importance for cooperation between industry sectors for success in the long term.
+From 1980 to 1990, the plan aimed for Africa to have "1.4% of the world industrial production" while achieving self-sufficiency in food, building materials, clothing, and energy".
+In the short term, the plan aimed to have "at least 1% of the world industrial production" and start the foundational process for achieving self-reliance in the long run.
+The plan called for research to be conducted to determine which industry sectors could be developed in the short term and to learn which industries required regional and national support for development.

-Natural Resources
+Natural resources

 The Lagos Plan of Action stated that the main problems confronting Africa in natural resource development included lack of information, lack of adequate capital, and excessive foreign dependence.
-The Plan states the strategies for natural resource development in the 1980s should assess natural resource endowment, integrate natural resource development, strengthen existing natural resources, and work in close integration with the international community.
+The plan states the strategies for natural resource development in the 1980s should assess natural resource endowment, integrate natural resource development, strengthen existing natural resources, and work in close integration with the international community.

-The Plan recommended that a Member States gain a thorough understanding of their existing natural resources, conduct research, and store collected data in a national data bank.
-The rational development and utilization of Member state's natural resources as well as conservation of natural resources was recommended.
+The plan recommended that a member states gain a thorough understanding of their existing natural resources, conduct research, and store collected data in a national data bank.
+The rational development and utilization of member state's natural resources as well as conservation of natural resources was recommended.
 The main objectives for mineral resource development concerned gaining a better understanding of Africa's mineral resources.
-The Plan called for the establishment of a National Water Committee by 1980, strengthening of existing sub-regional organizations, properly identify water supply and irrigation projects, and increased cooperation in the development of water resources.
+The plan called for the establishment of a National Water Committee by 1980, strengthening of existing sub-regional organizations, properly identify water supply and irrigation projects, and increased cooperation in the development of water resources.
 With regards to mapping and cartography, Member states should "provide means to establish and strengthen national surveying and mapping institutions" and place an important emphasis on the development of national surveying and mapping institutions".